josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 In this section we attempted to use methods like Random Forest and XGBoost for time series forecasting.
 ##### **Random Forest (RF)**

-Random forest is an ensemble of decision tree algorithms.
+"Random forest is an ensemble of decision tree algorithms.
 A number of decision trees are created where each tree is created from a different sample.
 It can be used for both classification and regression.
-In our case the final prediction is the average prediction across the decision trees (we used 5).
+In our case the final prediction is the average prediction across the decision trees (we used 5)."[[4]](#4)

 ![pic1](images/roopa6.png)
 **Fig. n** - #TODO: Write Caption *A caption of the figure goes here*

 ##### **XGBoost**

-XGBoost (Extreme Gradient Boost) provides a high-performance implementation of gradient boosted decision trees.
-Rather than training all of the models in isolation of one another like random forest, XG Boost trains models in succession
+"XGBoost (Extreme Gradient Boost) provides a high-performance implementation of gradient boosted decision trees.
+Rather than training all of the models in isolation of one another like random forest, XG Boost trains models in succession"[[4]](#4)

 ![pic1](images/roopa7.png)
 **Fig. n** - #TODO: Write Caption *A caption of the figure goes here*